Frequently Asked Questions

 Please contact us for information about our costs.
 We will be very happy to give you a clear indication of how much we charge based on the work you are requesting.

 We charge on a day, half-day or hourly basis as appropriate.
 There are some detailed estimates of the time required for different pieces of work in the Where does the time go? document on our Downloads page.
-For schools and academies we don't charge extra for 'pay as you go' arrangements but we do charge a lower daily rate for all days purchased if you purchase 5 or more days from us in a year by contract.
+For schools and academies we charge a standard 'pay as you go' rate and a lower rate if you purchase 5 or more days from us in a year by contract.
 Regardless of the number of days purchased, there's no charge for unlimited follow up contact by email or phone after we have finished a piece of work.

 We offer some services at no cost to voluntary sector organisations supporting vulnerable children and adults.
 Contact us to request the criteria for this work.